 - Model Name: Kraken V3 HyperSense

 - Form Factor: Over-Ear

-Also, if you want to adjust it, there’s a button on the bottom of the left ear cup, it’s the hypersense button, and there are three different levels with low medium and high medium and high feedback.
-On your head, they feel extremely comfortable, nice and lightweight, great padding overall to leatherette ear cups themselves, and up top, ample padding on the headband, but design-wise it’s very similar to the cracking lineup of the past, not too many changes physically, but comfort wise it’s very good.
+Also, if you want to adjust it, there’s a button on the bottom of the left ear cup, it’s the hypersense button, and there are three different levels with low medium high medium, and high feedback.
+On your head, they feel extremely comfortable, nice, and lightweight, great padding overall to the leatherette ear cups themselves, and up top, ample padding on the headband, but design-wise it’s very similar to the cracking lineup of the past, not too many changes physically, but comfort wise it’s very good.

 The microphone they are using on the V3 hyper sense is a removable hyper clear cardioid mic, and it’s unidirectional, so you can adjust it and move it around in front of your mouth; all that good stuff.
 The 50-millimeter triforce drivers with the new haptic feedback system have thx spatial surround sound, so you combine that with the haptics.
 There are three different haptic modes of RGB lighting; it’s wired, so you don’t have to worry about battery life.